Dynamic Variation:

 Cross 293 bridges, travel through 154 tunnels, and even cross the Arctic Circle!
 Norway's longest continuous train line is quite a journey.

-"I have mostly taken the northernmost part of this line for work, but it's really well worth taking the entire ten-hour trip.
+"I have mostly taken the northernmost part of this line for work, but it's well worth taking the entire ten-hour trip.
 There's so much to see along the way," says Benny Sætermo.

 You can travel the Nordland Railway on board the night train as well.
 If you're lucky, you can spot the magical northern lights while travelling during winter.
 The night train is also well worth a ride in summer – the midnight sun keeps the sky lit up, so you don't miss a thing.